 - 1. The extent to which specific budget items are well justified - 2.
-Whether the budget is supported or not supported as outlined in relevant grant opportunity's grant guidelines - 3.
-The minimum/maximum funding amounts relevant to the specific grant opportunity's grant quidelines - 4.
-The costs of any recommended remunerated participants - 5.
-Whether they are satisfied that the project can still be completed with the recommended budget - 6.
-Whether the budget for the application has been considered on merit and at this stage not compared to other applications.
+Whether the budget is supported or not supported as outlined in relevant grant opportunity's grant guidelines

+- 3. The minimum/maximum funding amounts relevant to the specific grant opportunity's grant quidelines - 4.
+Whether they are satisfied that the project can still be completed with the recommended budget - 5.
+Whether the budget for the application has been considered on merit - Carriage 1 should discuss their budget recommendations with other Carriages prior to the SAC meeting.